 When Teddy stood up, his head began to spin.
 He gripped the bar with both hands and sat back down slowly.

-“Jimmy, close my credit line, and if you don’t mind, could I have another BKT, 10 percent for the road?”
+“Jimmy, close my credit line, and if you don’t mind, could I have another BKT for the road?”

-“Should I call an earth bound Sky cab?
+“Sure,” Jimmy comforted, getting the tablet.
+“Should I call an earth-bound Sky cab?

 “Need to scan your wrist.
 You have credits left over.”
 Jimmy said.

-“You keep it Jim.”
-Teddy said, feeling comfortable talking to the bartender.
-He planned never see him again, the reason he picked the place to rant about Lushian.
-“It’s the least I can do, since I chewed your ear off.”
+“You keep them, Jim,” Teddy said, feeling comfortable talking to the bartender.
+He hoped never to see him again, the reason he picked Saturn’s Ring to rant about Lushian.
+“It’s the least I can do since I chewed your ear off.”

-“It’s OK, really.”
+“It’s okay, really.”
 Jimmy shrugged.
 “It comes with the job, I just happen to like it.”